-They are perhaps the most romanticized pair of criminals in American history.
+They were perhaps the most romanticized pair of criminals in American history — until they met the most brutal end imaginable.

 They started out as two young kids from Texas — Bonnie as a waitress, Clyde as a laborer — then got swept up in the dangerous excitement of the 1930s “Public Enemy Era” typified by famous gangsters like John Dillinger and Baby Face Nelson.